Student Handbook & Terms and conditions

 - The conduct of Foundation Education

-- Our trainers, assessors or other staff
+- Our trainers, assessors, or other staff

-- A learner of the Foundation Education
+- A fellow learner of Foundation Education.

-- Students are entitled to access the grievance procedures regardless of the location of the campus at which the grievance has arisen, the student’s place of residence or their mode of study.
+- Students are entitled to access the grievance procedures regardless of the location of the campus at which the grievance has arisen, the student’s place of residence, or their mode of study.

-In the first instance, it is best to try and resolve any issues with our Student Support team ([email protected]) as this will ensure the quickest response.
+In the first instance, it is best to try to resolve any issues with our Student Support team ([email protected]) as this will ensure the quickest response.
 This is preferable where the complaint is relatively minor.
 If the complaint cannot be resolved with our Student Support team, then you should submit it in writing to the Quality team at [email protected].
-The complaint will be investigated objectively, and you will be advised of the decision or outcome within ten (10) business days.
+The complaint will be investigated objectively, and you will be advised of the decision or outcome within ten business days.

 If you are not satisfied with the outcome of your appeal, then an independent mediator will be sourced through LEADR, the Association of Dispute Resolvers.
-You may request that your grievance is referred to the independent mediator by writing to the CEO at PO BOX 303, Lutwyche, Qld, 4030.
+You may request that your grievance be referred to the independent mediator by writing to the CEO at PO BOX 303, Lutwyche, Qld, 4030.
 Costs of such mediation will be shared equally by Foundation Education and the student.